List of Ninjago characters: Skulkin

-The Skulkin are an army of skeletons that inhabit the Underworld and are the main antagonists of the Pilot Season.
+The Skulkin are an army of skeletons that inhabit the Underworld and are the main antagonists of the pilot episodes.
 After becoming their leader, Garmadon sends Samukai and the Skulkin to Ninjago to find the Four Golden Weapons of Spinjitzu.
 In Rise of the Snakes, Garmadon again leads the Skulkin to help the ninja to obtain the Fang Blades from the Serpentine and save Lloyd.